The Duncan Rand One-Act Play Festival

 Feel free to contact us for more information.

 Some 60-odd years ago, with Duncan Rand at the helm and several other members in hot pursuit and after a lot of effort and against all advice, Medway Little Theatre was launched.
-15 years later, Duncan decided to start a one-act play festival for groups in Kent with the help of Luke Taylor, an experienced hand at organising such events.
+15 years later, Duncan decided to start a one-act play festival for groups in Kent.
 After Duncan’s death in 1981, it was suggested that the festival be named after him as a tribute to his driving force and guiding hand in the development of this theatre, and in memory of a sincere and lovable man.